Exporting Contacts (CSV) #

 Exporting for Backup #

-- Export all contacts
+- Export all contacts with custom fields included

-- Save with date in filename:
+- Save with a date in the filename:

-contacts-backup-2026-02-03.csv - Store in secure location
+contacts-backup-2026-02-03.csv - Store in a secure location

 - Schedule regular backups (weekly/monthly)